atar psych - motivation & wellbeing

 positive relations with others

-having meaningful connections with family, friends, etc and a concern for the welfare of others
+having meaningful and genuine connections with other people (family, friends, etc) and a concern for the welfare of others.

 New cards